 - Blob storage is used in this scenario to store the results of the Stream Analytics job.

 Algorithms for fraud detection that are more complex can be produced by various machine learning services in Azure.
-For an overview of these options, see Technology choices for machine learning in the Azure Data Architecture Guide.
+For an overview of these options, see Technology choices for machine learning.

 For scenarios that are built by using Machine Learning Server, see Fraud detection using Machine Learning Server.
 For other solution templates that use Machine Learning Server, see Data science scenarios and solution templates.